-- 1. Generate the algorithm to solve a simple mathematical problem. - 2.
-Formulate the logic required to solve the problem. - 3.
-Generate code for the implementation of the algorithm with the knowledge of the logic required. - 4.
-Read data from formatted input file for further processing of it through written code. - 5.
-Execute loops, functions comparison operations. - 6.
-Analyze the output of the program by representing the output in graphical format.
+- 1. generate the algorithm to solve a simple mathematical problem. - 2. formulate the logic required to solve the problem. - 3. generate code with user defined function for the implementation of the algorithm with the knowledge of the logic required. - 4. read data from formatted input file for further processing of it through written code. - 5. execute loops, functions comparison operations. - 6. analyze the output of the program by representing the output in graphical format.